vanillacode314/portfolio/src/pages/blog/svelte-custom-stores-demystified.md

   description: A complete guide to Custom Stores in Svelte with Examples
   keywords: ["svelte", "stores", "custom stores", "sveltekit"]
 author: raqueebuddinaziz
+created: "Sep 13, 2022"
 ---

 Recently a fellow svelte dev asked me about custom stores, So here I am demystifying svelte stores.
-This is also my first blog post, so please forgive my writing skills and feel free to leave feedback in the comments :)
+This is also my first blog post, so please forgive my writing skills and feel free to leave feedback in the comments :).

+The first half is an intro to svelte stores, feel free to skip to the [second half](#custom-stores) if you are already familiar with stores.

 ## What are stores anyway?